Wuchang Uprising: New Army mutiny

 With their identities revealed, the revolutionaries in the New Army stationed in Wuchang were facing imminent arrest by the Qing authorities.
-The decision was made by Jiang Yiwu of the Literary Society to immediately launch the uprising, but the plot was leaked to the Viceroy of Huguang, and he ordered a crackdown of the revolutionaries, arresting and executing several prominent members.
+The decision was made by Jiang Yiwu of the Wenxueshe to immediately launch the uprising, but the plot was leaked to the Viceroy of Huguang, Ruicheng, and he ordered a crackdown of the revolutionaries, arresting and executing several prominent members.